2ndsleep/2ndsleep.github.io/README.md

 ## Getting Started

+You can run this project locally or as a Docker container.

+### Local

 Running Jekyll for GitHub Pages is slightly different than running Jekyll in general, mostly with the Gemfile.
 See [About GitHub Pages and Jekyll](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll) for help getting setup.
 For help with Jekyll in general, see the [Jekyll Installation](https://jekyllrb.com/docs/installation/) page.

 Once you've got everything set up, run the following command to start the service locally.